KEEPING YOUR CHILD SAFE

 Preventing Radicalisation and Extremism

 In line with the DfE's Prevent Duty advice (June 2015) we are committed to actively promoting the fundamental British values of democracy, the Rule of Law, Individual Liberty and Mutual Respect and Tolerance of those with different Faiths and Beliefs.
 Our core mission of diversity permeates all we do.
 We place a strong emphasis on the common values that all communities share such as self-respect, tolerance and the sanctity of life.
 We work hard to broaden our students' experience, to prepare them for life and work in contemporary Britain.
 We teach them to respect and value the diversity around them as well as understanding how to make safe, well-considered decisions.
-We recognise that we have a responsibility to protect children from all forms of extremism and this forms an integral part of our Safeguarding Policy.
+We recognise that we have a responsibility to protect children from all forms of extremism and this forms an integral part of our Safeguarding Policy (see link above).
 This includes the use of internet filtering systems in school, to ensure children are safe from terrorist and extremist material when using the internet.
 If you have any concerns regarding radicalisation and extremism please contact one of our Designated Safeguarding Leads (Rebecca Dulieu, Laura Haycock, Helen Nott and Parmjit Hulait) at the school.

 Collecting your child during the school day